Alimenti e Ingredienti Prebiotici: Il Carburante Buono per il Tuo Intestino

 • Notes: stimulates Bifidobacteria, increases butyrate production

-• Origin: often extracted from beet or chicory
+• Origin: often extracted from beetroot or chicory

 • Structure: short-chain fructans